A Completely Obsessive Ranking of Pepperidge Farm Cookies

 46. Pumpkin Spice Milano

 The cookie itself is still good, but the flavor of the pumpkin spice amounts to nothing more than cinnamon and “orange dye” flavor, which spoils the poor Milano.
-Still, we're sure the basic crowd will love it!
+Still, we're sure the pumpkin spice enthusiasts will love it!

 45. Tahoe White Chocolate Macadamia Nut